 STEP 1: AGREE TO PROGRAM CRITERIARead the information below to make sure your project will meet the minimum criteria of the program.

 The Youth Pollinator Habitat Program will provide financial assistance and training for PF/QF chapters to engage youth, families and local communities in establishing pollinator habitat projects.
 The objectives of this program are to educate youth on the importance of pollinators and pollinator habitat as well as establishing quality pollinator habitat projects.
 In order to accomplish these objectives, grants up to $500 per project will be made available to PF/QF chapters who agree to meet the following guidelines:

-- Chapters must engage a youth group in the establishment of a pollinator habitat project (i.e. classrooms, 4H, Boy Scouts, Girl Scouts, FFA, etc.).
+- Chapters must engage a youth/community group in the establishment of a pollinator habitat project (i.e. classrooms, 4H, Boy Scouts, Girl Scouts, FFA, Garden Club etc.).

 - Pollinator projects must meet Pheasants Forever and Quail Forever's Pollinator Habitat Standard.

 - Pollinator projects must be a minimum of 1/2 acre in size

-- Pollinator seed mix must include a minimum of 20 species (includes grass a forb species) It is recommended to have 40 species.
+- Pollinator seed mix is recommended to have 30-40 species (includes grass a forb species)

 - A minimum of 50% of the seed mix must be comprised of wildflowers

 - Seed mix must include at least one species of milkweed

 - Seed mix must include at least 3 species in each bloom period